Skip to main content

 The concentration of circulating SHBG is therefore a critical determinant of hormonal action.
 An individual can have a robust total testosterone level according to a lab report, yet if a disproportionately high percentage of that testosterone is bound to SHBG, the individual may still experience the functional consequences of low testosterone because their free, or bioavailable, testosterone is low.

 The synthesis of SHBG in the liver is not a static process.
 It is exquisitely sensitive to the metabolic state of the organism, regulated by a trio of key hormonal inputs ∞ thyroxine (thyroid hormone), estradiol, and, most powerfully, insulin.
 Thyroxine and estradiol tend to increase SHBG production, while insulin potently suppresses it.
 This inverse relationship between insulin and SHBG is of profound clinical significance.
-It forms a direct molecular bridge between and endocrine function.
+It forms a direct molecular bridge between metabolic health and endocrine function.

 The bioavailability of therapeutic testosterone is directly modulated by metabolic factors, primarily insulin-regulated SHBG production.